I've been annotating books for several years now and it has truly elevated my reading experience.

 endnotes

-There is no right way of annotating.
-And there is no best way of annotating.
-This is a deeply personal habit that is different for every single person.
+There is no right way to annotate and there is no best way to annotate.
+This is a deeply personal habit that is different for every person.

 When we read a book without annotating or noting anything, we are mostly simply absorbing what the authors put in front of us.
-Marking a book when reading is a way of making it your own.
-You take the story and put your spin on it through your opinions and the parts that you pick out as "main."
+Marking a book while reading is a way to make it your own.
+You take the story and put your spin on it through your opinions and the parts that you pick out as "important."

 I believe that the best way to know if someone has loved a book is to see its condition.
 Keeping it neatly on a shelf without even breaking the spine is a form of love, yes.
-But the people I relate to are the ones who have worn down copies of their books with annotations, showing how much they've read and loved them.
+But the people I relate to are the ones who have worn down copies of their books with annotations, showing how much they've read and engaged with them.
+(I'm quite proud of my shelves which are filled with annotated books and it's usually the first thing visitors comment on too.)

 let's chat!